Is it illegal to Record Someone Without their Permission?

 Exceptions and Considerations:

 While recording laws generally hinge on obtaining consent, there are some exceptions where recording might be legal even without everyone's permission.
 It's important to remember that these exceptions can be nuanced and vary by location, so consulting with a lawyer for specific situations is always recommended.
+In cases where legal expertise is critical, engaging with legal headhunters can help you find specialized attorneys who understand the complexities of recording laws and can provide tailored advice.
 Here's a glimpse into some potential exceptions:

 Public vs. Private Spaces